 Generally, three-digit zip codes that are near in value are geographically near within a state.
 Furthermore, the U.S. Postal Service locates regional mail distribution centers at the three-digit level.
 Thus, the boundaries tend to be a compromise between geographic size and population size.

-The annual numbers of hospitals and discharges in each release of the NIS are shown in Table 5 for both the regular NIS sample and the total sample (which includes zero-weight hospitals for 1988-1992).
+The annual numbers of hospitals and discharges in each release of the NIS are shown in Table 5.
+For the 1988-1992 NIS, zero-weight hospitals were maintained to provide a longitudinal sample, so figures are presented for both the regular NIS sample and the total sample.

 |Regular Sample||Total Sample|

 |Year||Number of Hospitals||Number of Discharges||Number of Hospitals||Number of Discharges|